rigaya/NVEnc/NVEncC_Options.en.md

 ### --vpp-resize &lt;string&gt;
 Specify the resizing algorithm.

-Those with "○" in nppi64_80.dll use the NPP library, which is supported with x64 version only.
-Also to use those algorithms, you need to download nppi64_80.dll separately and place it in the same folder as NVEncC64.exe.
+Those with "○" in nppi64_80.dll use the [NPP library](https://developer.nvidia.com/npp), which supports x64 version only.
+To use those algorithms, you need to download nppi64_80.dll separately and place it in the same folder as NVEncC64.exe.

 | option name | desciption | require nppi64_80.dll |
 |:---|:---|:---:|